mdb571/covidtrack-extension/README.md

 Feel free to open a pull request if you can help in improving this project.

+## Thanks

+This project would'nt have been successful without using [web-extension-starter](https://github.com/abhijithvijayan/web-extension-starter) made by [abhijithvijayan](https://github.com/abhijithvijayan).So kudos to this awesome developer

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if this project helped you!❤️

 ## Licence